ringiclub/obfuscation/README.md

 So we're going to look at different mathematical expressions for obfuscation.

 ## What really is obfuscation ?
 According to a thesis submitted for the degree of Doctor of Philosophy at the University of Oxford written by Stephen Drape; an obfuscation is a behaviour-preserving transformation whose aim is to make a program “harder to understand.”
-Collberg et al.  do not define obfuscation but instead qualify “hard to understand” by using various metrics which measure the complexity of code.
+Collberg  do not define obfuscation but instead qualify “hard to understand” by using various metrics which measure the complexity of code.
 For example:

 - **Cyclomatic Complexity** — the complexity of a function increases with the number of predicates in the function.
 - **Nesting Complexity** — the complexity of a function increases with the nesting level of conditionals in the function.
 - **Data-Structure Complexity** — the complexity increases with the complexity of the static data structures declared in a program.
 For example, the complexity of an array increases with the number of dimensions and with the complexity of the element type.

-Using such metrics, Collberg et al.  measure the potency of an obfuscation as follows.
+Using such metrics, Collberg  measure the potency of an obfuscation as follows.
 Let: **_T_** be a transformation which maps a program **_P_** to a program **_P'_**.
 The potency of a transformation **_T_** with respect to the program **_P_** is defined to be:

 $$